Miriam Fernandez, Knowledge Media Institute, Open University (UK)

 Dr Miriam Fernandez is a Research Fellow at the Knowledge Media Institute (KMi), Open University, and a senior member of the Social Semantics and Web Science group.
 Before joining KMi, she was research associate at Universidad Autonoma de Madrid, Spain and software engineer (internship) at Google Zurich, Switzerland.
 Her research is at the intersection of the Web Science (WS) and Semantic Web communities (SW), where she has contributed with more than 100 peer-reviewed articles in various leading conferences and journals.
 She has extensive expertise in leading EU and national projects.
 She frequently participates in organising committees and editorial boards of the top SW and WS conferences, recently being program co-chair of the International Semantic Web conference in 2017, and serving as editor for the Journal of Web Semantics.

-Vanessa Murdock is a Principal Applied Researcher in Cortana Research at Microsoft.
-Her research focuses on understanding user focus and attention online.
-Previously (also at Microsoft) she led a research team to develop a machine learned ad platform, devise ML approaches to device fingerprinting, and leveraging social media to improve local search.
+Vanessa Murdock is a Science Manager at Amazon.
+Previously, she worked at Microsoft as Principal Applied Researcher in Cortana Research, and before that she led a research team that developed ML techniques for advertising, device fingerprinting, and leveraging social media to improve local search.
 Prior to Microsoft, Murdock worked at Yahoo!
 Research in Barcelona, Spain where she led the Geographic Context and Experience Group, doing research on topics related to geographic information retrieval and user-generated content.
 She has been awarded 15 patents, and has more than 30 patent applications pending, resulting in a Master Inventor Award from Yahoo!
 (2012).
 She received the OAA Award for Outstanding Achievement by a Young Alum from the University of Massachusetts in 2014.
 She has more than 50 publications in the area of Information Retrieval.
 Murdock received a Ph.D. in Computer Science from the University of Massachusetts Amherst in 2006.

 Hung Q Ngo, Relational AI Inc. (US)